Arsenal will present Postecoglou with first real test of Tottenham revolution

 Spurs go into Sunday's North London derby against Arsenal at the Emirates in second place, two positions above the Gunners, with only reigning champions Manchester City above them.

-With Pochettino enduring a nightmare start at Chelsea, who sit in 14th with just one win in five games, the yearning for the coach who guided Spurs to the 2019 Champions League final has been washed away by Postecoglou's brand of attacking football, but also the Australian's straight-speaking personality.
+With Pochettino enduring a nightmare start at Chelsea, who sit in 14th with just one win in five games, the yearning for the coach who guided Spurs to the 2019 Champions League final has been washed away by Postecoglou's brand of attacking football, as well as the Australian's straight-speaking personality.

 The Postecoglou love-in is genuine, and proof that management is about getting the mood right off the pitch as much as on it.
 But honeymoon periods only last for so long and Spurs are now facing the first real test of that positivity.

-With a home game against Liverpool to follow on Sept.
-30, we are about to discover whether Postecoglou really does possess the magic touch.
+With a home game against Liverpool on Sept.
+30 to follow the derby, we are about to discover whether Postecoglou really does possess the magic touch.

 Tottenham's start, as impressive as it has been, has benefited from a favourable fixture list.
 There have been wins against Burnley and Sheffield United, two promoted teams yet to register their first victory, and three points at a Bournemouth side that narrowly avoided relegation last season.